 The multi-year shakeout that is reshaping U.S. airline networks is nearly complete, but smaller airports are suffering until the bitter end as carriers continue their shift toward strategies that emphasize bigger, more lucrative markets, a Moody’s analysis concludes.
 “We think that the major shifts in the industry are nearing an end,” Moody’s notes in a recently released commentary on the U.S. airport sector, pointing to schedules after October’s expiration of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Shifting Airline Schedules Continue To Hammer Smaller Airports".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Shifting Airline Schedules Continue To Hammer Smaller Airports".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.